xgbuils/schrodinger/README.md

 If `errorConfig` parameter has property `GetWithDifferentSeedError` on `true` and `get` is called with different seed that `get` was called the first time, then it throws `GetWithDifferentSeedError` error.

 ### set (value) : throws SchrodingerError
-- Depending on `errorConfig` constructor parameter, if value is undetermined it sets `value` or throws an error
+- If value is undetermined it sets `value` or throws an error depending on `errorConfig`.
 - If value is determined, it does not modify it and throws error or not depending on `errorConfig`.

 #### parameters